digital-asset/daml/docs/source/daml/reference/choices.rst

 Consumability
 =============

-If no qualifier is present, choices are *consuming*.
-This means that, just like in *preconsuming* choices, the contract is archived before the evaluation of the choice body.
+If no qualifier is present, choices are *consuming*: the contract is archived before the evaluation of the choice body.

-Unlike *preconsuming* choices, though, the contracts created in the choice body are divulged to the signatories and controllers of the contracts as well as to the observers of the contract on which the choice was exercised.
+Note that the contracts created in the choice body are divulged to the signatories and controllers of the contracts as well as to the observers of the contract on which the choice was exercised.
+This behavior differs from the one made of *preconsuming* and *postconsuming* choices.

 Preconsuming choices
 ********************